 On the other hand, heterojucntion solar cells using highly transparent-conductive SWNT films from controlled bundle-diameter and long bundle length [3] are also promising.
 Here, SWNTs were synthesized by the thermal decomposition of ferrocene vapor in a carbon monoxide atmosphere, with the average diameter of approx. 2 nm.
-The SWNT films showed a sheet resistance of 117 Ω /sq. at the transmittance of 91 % over the AM1.5G spectrum.
-Our preliminary test result shows the PCE of 11 %.
-These solar cells are stable after 6 months, which is attributed to the high-purity pristine SWNTs.
+The SWNT films showed a sheet resistance of 117 $\Omega$ /sq. at the transmittance of 91 % over the AM1.5G spectrum.
+Our preliminary test result shows the PCE of 10.12 %, with short-circuit current, open-circuit voltage and fill factor of 30.9 mA/cm, 540 mV and 60 %, respectively.

+Both types of solar cells are stable after months, which is attributed to the high-purity pristine SWNTs.
 The updated performance of these solar cells and the detailed mechanism will be discussed.